Zarafa (software)

 Zarafa was an open-source groupware application that originated in the city of Delft in the Netherlands.
 The company that developed Zarafa, previously known as Connectux, is also called Zarafa.
 The Zarafa groupware provided email storage on the server side and offered its own Ajax-based mail client called WebAccess and a HTML5-based, WebApp.
 Advanced features were available in commercially supported versions ("Small Business", "Professional" and "Enterprise" (different feature levels)).
 Zarafa has been superseded by Kopano.

 Zarafa was originally designed to integrate with Microsoft Office Outlook and was intended as an alternative to the Microsoft Exchange Server.
 Connectivity with Microsoft Outlook was provided via a proprietary client-side plugin.
 Support for the plugin has been discontinued after Q1/2016, though Outlook from then on can use its own ActiveSync implementation instead.
 The WebApp (and WebAccess) has the same "look-and-feel" as the Outlook OWA.
 The software handles a personal address-book, calendar, notes and tasks, "Public Folders", a shared calendar (inviting internal and external users, resource management), exchange of files, and video chat.
 The open source edition does not support any MAPI-based Outlook users, while the community edition supports three Outlook users.

 All server-side components and the WebApp/WebAccess of Zarafa are published under the Affero General Public License (AGPL), based on the GNU General Public License, version 2 (GPLv2).
 Introducing and maintaining a dual-licensing strategy, on 18 September 2008 Zarafa released the full core software, that is the server side software stack, under the GNU Affero General Public License, version 3 (AGPLv3).

+The suite provided the basis for the later Kopano, which is still maintained and sold.